nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 1018
 01:01:30,053 --> 01:01:33,164
-[SPEAKER_06]: we ended up having kind of the wild west of technology.
+[SPEAKER_06]: we ended up having kind of the wild west of technology approach.

 1019
 01:01:33,508 --> 01:01:34,174